Stronger Evidence for a Stronger DC

 Project Summary

 The District Department of Transportation (DDOT) employs over 200 safety techs, also known as crossing guards.
 These safety techs help children and other pedestrians safely navigate streets near schools.
 The role is demanding and requires physical and mental stamina.
-When safety techs leave, DDOT needs to manage staff shortages.
+When safety techs leave, DDOT needs to manage staff shortages, which can put pedestrians at risk.
 Yet, many safety techs have remained in their positions for five years or more.
 This long tenure in a part-time and seasonal job demonstrates deep commitment to their communities.
-The Lab and DDOT want to learn from this.
-They have partnered with the George Washington University Corcoran School of Art & Design.
-Together, they will develop solutions to strengthen this essential workforce.
+The Lab and DDOT, in partnership with the George Washington University Corcoran School of Art & Design, are learning from long-tenured safety techs to develop solutions to strengthen and retain this essential workforce.

 Safety tech experience map.
 (Photo Credit: David Andrews for DDOT)